kasyan1337/bulk_mail/README.md

-Here’s a clean and well-structured README for your bulk_mail.py script:

 # Bulk Mail Sender

 This Python project is designed to send bulk emails to a list of recipients using multiple email accounts configured through environment variables.
 The script is flexible and supports sending emails with attachments from different email providers.